-(61%) of the Top 31 high demand, high wage occupations in the District require a bachelor's degree.
-An additional 29% of high demand, high wage occupations require a graduate degree (Doctoral or Professional and/or Master's).43.
+high demand, high wage occupations require a graduate degree (Doctoral or Professional and/or Master's).
 High annual salaries in this analysis range from a low median of \$72,800 for a public relations specialist to a high median of \$187,200 for a surgeon.